cheapjack/WaxPlotters/README.md

 # Basic Use

-For pen plotter work with @cheapjack and anyone else who's interested I have an Eleksdraw which is currently at @cheapjack house and have borrowed an A3 laser engraver from @RussCoty which is at @doesliverpool.
-This needs to have a pen attachment.

 Both need to have wax attachments for potentially creating microfluidics channels and batik patterns.
-It may be that if more people from @doesliverpool want to be involved then this repository would be better placed under @doesliverpool

 I've been working on the A3 laser engraver, it now has an attachment to hold a pen using elastic bands (the thicker elastic bands used in by Royal Mail are the best so far).